-The Pension Division reviews investment, financial, and actuarial reporting for approximately 730 public pension plans.
-Its objective is to ensure compliance with state statutes governing the administration of plans covering approximately 20,000 members.
+The Pension Division reviews investment, financial, and actuarial reporting for approximately 700 public pension plans.
+Its objective is to ensure compliance with state statutes governing the administration of plans covering nearly 20,000 members.
+The Division certifies individual public pension plans for state aid distributions totaling nearly $24 million.
 Contact: Rose Hennessy Allen, Pension Director, (651) 296-5985, or e-mail: firstname.lastname@example.org.

 The Tax Increment Financing Division promotes legal compliance and accountability through examination and review of political subdivisions’ use of tax increment financing (TIF).
-The division reviews TIF plans and annual financial reports from approximately 2,100 TIF districts; responds to questions regarding tax increment financing from citizens and government officials; and provides training on compliance with state TIF laws.
+The Division oversees approximately 1,700 Tax Increment Financing (TIF) districts administered by over 400 development authorities; collects and reviews approximately 1,700 annual TIF reports, 300 TIF plans, and 200 other filings annually; responds to questions regarding tax increment financing from citizens and government officials; and provides training on compliance with state TIF laws.
 Contact: Jason Nord, TIF Division Director, (651) 296-7979, or e-mail: email@example.com.

 The Legal/Special Investigations Division investigates allegations of theft or misuse of public funds.
 It also provides legal compliance information and training to local government officials and provides legal compliance expertise to staff within the Office of the State Auditor.
-Contact: Celeste Grant, Deputy State Auditor and General Counsel, (651) 297-3673, or e-mail: firstname.lastname@example.org.
+Contact us by calling 651-297-5853 or sending an e-mail to firstname.lastname@example.org.

 The Government Information Division collects and analyzes local government financial data, which is assembled in regular reports provided to the Legislature and the public.
 It also conducts a Best Practices Review of local government operations.
 The reports assist the Legislature with planning and policy-making decisions related to local governments.
 Contact: Greg Hierlinger, Deputy State Auditor, (651) 296-7003, or e-mail: email@example.com.